 Jeremiah 17:9 / Isaiah 59: 9-13

-Day 15- This doesn't mean that God's creation is evil.
-Man is still in the image of God.
+Day 15- This doesn't mean that man as God's creation is evil.
+Man is still created in the image of God.
 But, when Adam and Eve disobeyed God, Satan's spirit of disobedience entered them and suddenly their viewpoint was altered.

 Genesis 3: 7-9

 How was their viewpoint altered?
 Their lives left the spiritual realm and became physical.
 They functioned from self-interest and man became the center of his own universe.

 Day 16- Sin is living as independent, separated people.
 Satan is an indwelling master and his nature is "self-centeredness".
 Sometimes it manifests itself in something bad, but quite often it will be good and benevolent.
 This is why there is much good in the world even though it is under Satan's rule.
 Satan is always consistent in promoting "self" -- whatever that means.
 Until we are converted he is our god and we manifest him.